cloudstarry/google-bbr/README.md

-# The script is from Teddysun
+# The install script is from Teddysun

 yum -y install wget